GolovchenkoA/Quarkus-In-Action-2025/README.md

 }
 ```
 2. Mockito Framework.
 Mocking with Mockito, as opposed to using CDI alternatives, is not limited to using only CDI beans.
 Any object can be replaced with a mock.
 When used with CDI, the bean has to be of a normal scope,
 which means @Singleton and @Dependent beans can't be mocked out (because Mockito needs to use proxies for such beans,
 and these to scopes a non-proxyable).
 All other built-in CDI scopes will work.

+!!!
+In most cases the recommended pattern is to use @QuarkusTest for test in JVM mode and @QuarkusIntegrationTest for tests in native mode, where the integration test case can inherit the test case and can disable some tests it they are not compatible with native mode by using @DisabledOnIntegrationTest(forArtifactTypes = {"native"})

 ### QuarkusMock.installMockForType()